 The primary function of a global bank is to be a reliable and professional partner to clients around the world, offering them a range of financial products and services to meet their individual needs.
-In this context, CS group performs functions that are viewed as systemically relevant, including deposit-taking and lending.
-CS group plays an important role as a financial intermediary, bringing together borrowers and lenders of capital globally, from companies and public sector bodies to private individuals and institutions.
-CS group supplies businesses with the capital resources they need to expand their activities and finance innovation, thus helping to drive economic growth and job creation.
+CS group including CSi plays an important role as a financial intermediary, bringing together borrowers and lenders of capital globally, from companies and public sector bodies to private individuals and institutions.
+They also supply businesses with the capital resources they need to expand their activities and finance innovation, thus helping to drive economic growth and job creation.

 By assuming market and credit risks, banks make an important contribution to the efficient functioning of the economic system.
 Effective risk management is an important part of this process.
 In the credit business, for example, CS group analyses, measures and monitors key credit risk exposures and charge appropriate interest rates on loans.
 CS group's capital policy is intended to ensure that it is capable of absorbing potential credit losses in a variety of stress scenarios.
-CS group achieves this by supporting growth, partnering with entrepreneurs; by being an integral part of the economy and society, maintaining a constructive dialogues with various stakeholders and broader social commitments.
+CS group achieves this by supporting growth, partnering with entrepreneurs; by being an integral part of the economy and society, maintaining constructive dialogues with various stakeholders and broader social commitments.